Daniel Ellsberg: The Doomsday Machine

 In December 2017, Ellsberg published The Doomsday Machine: Confessions of a Nuclear War Planner.
-He said that his primary job from 1958 until releasing the Pentagon Papers in 1971 was as a nuclear war planner for US presidents Eisenhower, Kennedy, Johnson, and Nixon.
-He concluded that US nuclear war policy was completely crazy and he could no longer live with himself without doing what he could to expose it, even if it meant he would spend the rest of his life in prison.
-However, he also felt that as long as the US was still involved in the Vietnam War, the US electorate would not likely listen to a discussion of nuclear war policy.
+He said that his primary job from 1958 until releasing the Pentagon Papers in 1971 was as a nuclear war planner for United States presidents Eisenhower, Kennedy, Johnson, and Nixon.
+He concluded that United States nuclear war policy was completely crazy and he could no longer live with himself without doing what he could to expose it, even if it meant he would spend the rest of his life in prison.
+However, he also felt that as long as the U.S. was still involved in the Vietnam War, the United States electorate would not likely listen to a discussion of nuclear war policy.
 He therefore copied two sets of documents, planning to release first the Pentagon Papers and later documentation of nuclear war plans.
-However, the nuclear planning materials were hidden in a landfill and then lost during an unexpected tropical storm.
+However, the nuclear planning materials were hidden in a landfill and then lost because of the tropical storm Doria.

-His overriding concerns are as follows:
+His overriding concerns were as follows: